-- IDAPA 31.11.01.201 "incorporates by reference Part 260.9, Title 18 and Parts 191, 192, 193, 195, and 199, Title 49, the Code of Federal Regulations...[with]...federal accident reporting requirements contained in the rules...replaced for state reporting purposes....
-All gas and pipeline corporations subject to the Commission's jurisdiction are required to abide by applicable provisions of these federal regulations adopted by reference." - Under IPUC's Safety and Accident Reporting Rules, IDAPA 31.11.01.301.03, "[e]very natural gas corporation must report serious damage to natural gas facilities and serious interruptions of service to the [IPUC].
+- IPUC's Order No. 35095 and Order No. 35474 "incorporates by reference Part 260.9, Title 18 and Parts 191, 192, 193, 195, and 199, Title 49, the Code of Federal Regulations...[with]...federal accident reporting requirements contained in the rules...replaced for state reporting purposes....
+All gas and pipeline corporations subject to the Commission's jurisdiction are required to abide by applicable provisions of these federal regulations adopted by reference." - Under IPUC's Safety and Accident Reporting Order No. 35095 and Order No. 35474, "[e]very natural gas corporation must report serious damage to natural gas facilities and serious interruptions of service to the [IPUC].
 Natural gas corporations should also report other serious damage not caused by natural disaster or terrorism if such damages create the potential for serious delivery problems on its own system or the pipeline grid."